joepennock-401-advanced-javascript/401-reading-notes/class01.md

     3. Using the exports shortcut:

     ```
     Inside a file called helloWorld.js:

       module.exports = exports = function() {
         console.log('Hello World!');
       }

     Then, inside of index.js:

       const helloWorld = require('./helloWorld.js');
         helloWorld();

-      invoking the function inside of index.js should print 'Hello World!' to the console.
+    Invoking the function inside of index.js should print 'Hello World!' to the console.
     ```

 ## Vocabulary: